Eldoir/RequiredAttribute/README.md

 The RequiredAttribute folder is an empty project with only the plugin imported and some examples! :)

-## Prerequisites

-There are absolutely no prerequisites to this plugin.

-Everything comes into a few files (and most of them are used for demo).

 ## Code Usage

 ```csharp